Icarus Transfigured by m. l. teague (page 17)

 The young man turned redder.

 The bride snagged deer jerky from the counter and dropped it into the groom’s tuxedo coat pocket.
 “This is a little piece of Bambi’s Mother to munch on, Mr. Picasso, while you’re painting.”
-Two boxes of powdered donuts were grabbed off a shelf and handed to him; a copy of Playboy was tossed on top with another wry remark.
+Two boxes of powdered donuts were grabbed off a shelf and handed to him; a copy of Playboy was tossed on top of the forming pile with another wry remark.
 “I hear the articles are good.”

 By the time Aiden produced his wallet at the register, his high-spirited companion had seized the magazine and returned to the limo.
 He rejoined the fellow party defector and found the Playboy’s centerfold spread audaciously over her lap.